vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/waline.md

 Set `type: 'waline'` in the plugin options, and set `serverURL` as the link obtained in the previous step.

 Then, place the `<Comment>` component at a suitable location in your website (usually at the bottom of the page), you will be able to see the comment box.

-### Using theme

-In `themeConfig.comment`, set `type: 'waline'` and `serverURL` as the link obtained in the previous step.

-Now Waline will run successfully on your site. :tada:

 ::: tip